rayhea/GTAVMACROS/readme.md

-# do not play gta online due to new exploit found
+# Warning!!
+Do not play gta online due to new exploit!!

 # GTA ONLINE MACROS